Kern000/proj3-frontend/README.md

 <h5> Shop owner: </h5>

-“As a store owner, I need an admin login in order to prevent unauthorized users from creating, updating, and deleting products.
+“As a store owner, I need an admin login to manage users and products.
 I should have a super account that allows me to create, update, and delete products.
 I should also be able to look at customer orders and check if the customer has made actual payment.
 I want to be able to notify customers when the order is processed.

 <h5> Indie User: </h5>